frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 ## to-do

+- refactor simulation for cylindrical symmetry
-- bugs
+- investigate bugs
   - beam mask not being appropriately applied to the T updates
-  - possibly bugged how I'm dividing the T and q into the discrete points (weird when x/y are even vs odd at certain beam radii for finding centerline, even floored)
-    - % transmittance and max np.sum(q) are bugged (~ -1e10 and ~ 1e6)
+  - npz and print temperatures don't reflect the temperatures  in the graph
+  - transmittance shows % <<0 and >>100 (problem with how I'm discretizing power?)
-  - T distribution never appears isolated to the surface even when q shows a tapering (even with dt = 0.005 and Nx/y/z = 100)
+  - T distribution never appears to decay into the depth though q shows a tapering (even with dt = 0.005 and Nx/y/z = 100 and at higher t values)
 - find real absorption coefficient for CB loadings